African American Heritage Society Events

 March 12, 1995 – Women’s History Month: Dr. Margaret Thompson: “We Are Inferior to None,” Pensacola Junior College.

-March 5, 1995 – Reception and Autograph Party for Alvin Alley Dancers.
+March 5, 1995 – Presentation of the New York's Alvin Ailey American Dance Theater, followed by a Members Reception and Autograph Party for the Alvin Ailey Dancers.

-February 1995 – High School Presentations by the authors of When Black Folks Was Colored.
+February 1995 – High School Presentations by the authors of When Black Folks Were Colored.

 January 27, 1995 – Junebug Jabbo Jones – Theater Presentation – UWF Mainstage Theater – total 385 in attendance.